John Charles Robertson (army officer): Second World War

 War was declared on Germany on 3 September 1939.
 Robertson was second in command of the composite 23rd/21st Battalion.
-Lieutenant-Colonel Arthur Harry Langham Godfrey, the Battalion’s Commanding Officer since October 1939, was seconded to the A.I.F. on 13 October 1939 and given command of the 2/6th Battalion which embarked for the Middle East in April 1940.
-Robertson was appointed Lieutenant Colonel and appointed Commanding Officer of the 23rd/21st Battalion, a position he held until 17 October 1940.
+Lieutenant-Colonel Arthur Harry Langham Godfrey, the battalion's commanding officer since October 1939, was seconded to the A.I.F. on 13 October 1939 and given command of the 2/6th Battalion, which embarked for the Middle East in April 1940.
+Robertson was appointed lieutenant colonel and appointed commanding officer of the 23rd/21st Battalion, a position he held until 17 October 1940.

 On 22 May 1940, after the 6th and 7th Divisions were complete, the Australian War Cabinet authorised the formation of an 8th Division.
 On 1 August 1940, Major-General Vernon Sturdee took command of the new 8th Division, including the 22nd, 23rd and 24th Infantry Brigades.

 Robertson formally enlisted in the 2nd A.I.F. and was appointed to command the newly formed 2/29th Battalion, part of the 27th Brigade.
-The Minister for War, Percy Spender, announced John’s promotion to Lieutenant-Colonel and command of the 2/29th Battalion.
-Major John Kevin Lloyd was appointed Second in Command (2IC) of the battalion on 13 November 1940.
+The minister for war, Percy Spender, announced Robertson's promotion to lieutenant-colonel and command of the 2/29th Battalion.
+Major John Kevin Lloyd was appointed second in command (2IC) of the battalion on 13 November 1940.

 The 2/29th Infantry Battalion was formed at Bonegilla in Victoria in October 1940 as part of the 8th Division's 27th Brigade, the last AIF infantry brigade raised for service during the Second World War.
 The battalion travelled by train to Bathurst in late February 1941, where it commenced extensive training.

 On 11 February 1941, Prime Minister John Curtin announced publicly that Singapore had to be defended.
 Consequently, the 2/29th would be sent to Malaya.
 Just before the unit embarked for Australia, the 8th Division's Brigadier Norman Marshall fell sick.
 He died in late 1942.
 Marshall was replaced by Lt Col Maxwell, then Commanding Officer of the 2/19th Battalion and already in Malaya.
 Major Anderson was in turn promoted to command the 2/19th.

 The 2/29th Battalion embarked for Singapore and Malaya in two groups: one group (which included the 2/30th) boarded the a Dutch ship, the Johan van Oldenbarneveldt, in Sydney; the second group, including Robertson, boarded another Dutch ship, the Marnix van Saint-Aldegonde (usually shortened to Marnix) on 30 July 1941 in Melbourne.